1997/98 Port Vale Home Football Shirt (XL)

 Official Mizuno Port Vale home football shirt from the 1999/00 season.

-Condition of this vintage football jersey is 8/10 – Excellent.
-Few small bobbles and pulls (see photos).
+The condition of this vintage football jersey is 8/10 - Excellent.
+A little fading to the black trim of the collar.
+One small faint mark on the lower front (see photos).

 In 1997–98, the relegation was avoided on the final day as goals from Martin Foyle, Jan Jansson and Lee Mills secured a 4–0 win over Huddersfield Town, at the expense of Manchester City and Stoke City.
 The next season was another struggle, and John Rudge was controversially sacked in January 1999.
 He was replaced by former player Brian Horton, who spent big to secure the club's a second–consecutive final–day escape.
 There was no escaping the drop in 1999–2000 however, as they were some thirteen points short of safety.